Vecute/TMS_Homework_Khramtsov/README.md

 # TMS_Homework_Khramtsov
-Homework for TeachMeSkills by Gleb Khramtsov
+Homework for TeachMeSkills school by Gleb Khramtsov

+## One of the homework projects
+Visit the website at: [https://tms-blog-khramtsov.netlify.app/](https://tms-blog-khramtsov.netlify.app/)